 After helping the Swiss Fed Cup Team return to World Group 1 by winning all of her three rubbers against Poland, in Zielona Góra, Timea continued to play on her high level and reached the semi-finals in Roland-Garros, where she lost to the future tournament winner, Serena Williams, in a breathtaking three setter.

 In Wimbledon, Timea got as far as the quarterfinals and at the China Open in Beijing, she reached her first Premier Mandatory final.
 Both times, she lost to Garbiñe Muguruza.
 In 2016, Timea won her 4th WTA title in Rabat (Marocco), before reaching the quarterfinals in Roland Garros and getting a silver medal in doubles with Martina Hingis at the Olympics in Rio.
+In 2017, after a difficult start of season, Timea reaches for the second time in her career the semifinals in Roland-Garros by defeating in particular Venus Williams and Kristina Mladenovic in the round of 16 and quarterfinals.
+Timea must end her season after Wimbledon due to a hand injury that will require surgery.
+Several other injuries are troubling the first part of the season 2018.
+Timea and her coach decide to end their collaboration.
+Timea then starts working again with her former coach Erfan Djahangiri.

 “As soon as I enter the field, my thoughts are focused on finding solutions to defeat my opponent.
 It doesn’t matter who I play against.
 In the end, we are all equal once on the court.”